Remove Smart PC Care from Windows

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option

 2. The scan will come up with a list of detected items.
-Click Fix Threats to get the scareware removed from your system.
-Completing this phase of the cleanup process is most likely to lead to complete eradication of the infection, so you can move on with your day malware-free.
+Click Fix Threats to get the PUP removed from your system.
+Completing this phase of the cleanup process is most likely to lead to complete eradication of the infection.
+However, it might be a good idea to consider ascertaining the PUP is gone for good.